Superpositions of thermalisations in relativistic quantum field theory: Rindler and Diamond Coordinates

 \subsection{Diamond Coordinates}

 The Rindler coodinates define unbounded regions of spacetime that partition Minkowski spacetime into disjoint regions.
 Another set of coordinates that possesses a similar feature are those parametrising so-called spacetime diamonds.
 Interest in this coordinate system increased following Martinetti and Rovelli's application of the thermal time hypothesis to derive the diamond temperature for finite-lifetime observers, a generalisation of the Unruh effect for such observers \cite{martinetti2003diamond,ida2013modular}.
-More recently it has been proposed as a way of witnessing vacuum entanglement \cite{su2016spacetime,Foo_2020generating,chakPhysRevD.106.045027} and has attracted interest due to its conformal relationship with other spacetimes such as the de Sitter universe \cite{jacobson10.21468/SciPostPhys.7.6.079,goodPhysRevD.102.045020,GIBBONS2007317,berthierePhysRevD.92.064036,Arzano2020}.
+More recently it has been proposed as a way of witnessing vacuum entanglement \cite{su2016spacetime,Foo_2020generating,chakPhysRevD.106.045027} and has attracted interest due to its relevance for conformal quantum mechanics \cite{camblongPhysRevD.110.124043,camblong10.1063/5.0150349} and its relationship with the de Sitter universe \cite{jacobson10.21468/SciPostPhys.7.6.079,goodPhysRevD.102.045020,GIBBONS2007317,berthierePhysRevD.92.064036,Arzano2020}.

 A static observer (who stays at $\mathbf{r}=(x,y,z)= 0$) with a finite lifetime lives in a diamond, defined as the overlapping region between the future and past lightcones at their birth and death respectively \cite{su2016spacetime,ida2013modular,martinetti2003diamond}.
 We refer to the diamond centred on the origin of Minkowski coordinates as the zeroth diamond, while those translated by $4n/a$ in the null coordinate $V = t + x$ (i.e.\ when specialising to (1+1)-dimensions, below) are referred to as the $n$th diamond(s), see Fig.\ \ref{fig:diamond illustration}.
 The $n$th and $(n+1)$th diamonds share a common boundary.
 Each diamond satisfies $|t| + |\mathbf{r}| < 2/a$ where $\mathcal{T} = 4/a$ is the lifetime of the observer.
 There exists a conformal transformation that maps the diamond to a Rindler wedge.
 Using again $(t,x,y,z)$ for the Minkowski coordinates and defining $(t',x',y',z')$ as the conformal coordinates, the conformal transformation is defined as \cite{su2016spacetime}